AnneTrue/nexus-clash-interface-tweaks/README.md

 By default, it hides weightless items in the inventory and adds a toggle button to the top of the pane to show/hide them.

-Items that can be manabitten will be displayed regardless of weight.
+Items that can be manabitten will be displayed regardless of weight, as will worn clothing items.